tomdwipo/spec-workflow-mcp/README.md

 - `get-approval-status` - Check approval status
 - `delete-approval` - Clean up completed approvals

+## User Interfaces

-## Web Dashboard
+### Web Dashboard

-The dashboard is a separate service that must be started manually alongside the MCP server.
+The web dashboard is a separate service for CLI users.
 Each project gets its own dedicated dashboard running on an ephemeral port.
 The dashboard provides:

 - **Live Project Overview** - Real-time updates of specs and progress
 - **Document Viewer** - Read requirements, design, and tasks documents